RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 = 7.12.2 =
 * [Bugfix] Facebook Login was giving error "Cross-site request forgery validation failed" in some cases
 * [Bugfix] Twitter login was not working for the Twitter apps created with the new Twitter developer dashboard

+= 7.12.3 =
+* [Bugfix] Pinterest shares disappeared due to changes in Pinterest API
+* [Bugfix] Follow Icons widget was breaking layout of webpage in a few cases
+* [Bugfix] Broken "Plugins" page in admin area on multisite installation in some cases
+* [Bugfix] StockTwits was not there with the other social networks appearing in the "More" share networks popup
+* [New] Added Threema
+* [Improvement] Improved StockTwits logo
+* [Improvement] Whatsapp icon was triggering share in the same browser tab instead of another tab
+* [Improvement] Code improvement

+= 7.12.4 =
+* [Bugfix] Added TwitCount.com service to get Twitter share counts working again
+* [Improvement] Improved Chinese translation

+= 7.12.5 =
+* [New] Added option to control the placement of GDPR opt-in (above or below the social login icons)

+= 7.12.6 =
+* [New] Added Medium, Odnoklassniki and Vkontakte in social media follow icons widget
+* [Improvement] Added "aria-label" attribute in the hyperlinks for social media follow icons
+* [Improvement] Added rel="noopener" attribute in the hyperlink for Whatsapp share icon
+* [Improvement] Fixed some PHP notices being generated when enabling WordPress debugging